Emergency Dentist Cheadle

 Lost or broken crowns

 If your crown feels lose it is advisable to have it re-cemented as soon as possible and should your crown have fallen out make sure to keep it as sure as possible as it can be quickly re-cemented to its original position.
 Sometimes our experts advise a root canal treatment in case it was not done when the crown was constructed.
 Refer to our helpline and book an appointment immediately to prevent this from occurring.

 Repairing a broken denture is usually relatively easy however you should never attempt to repair it on your own as it could result in further damage to the denture.
-Instead, refer to our helpline and book an appointment to receive emergency aid.
+Instead, refer to our helpline and book an appointment to receive emergency denture aid.

 Wisdom teeth usually appear between the ages of 17 and 25 and in most cases do not cause problems.
 For a quick home treatment rinsing them periodically with a teaspoonful of salt dissolved in water can calm the pain and swelling.
 However in case this does not help, the room must be removed. call our dental helpline for advice or an appointment to spare you the pain on emergency wisdom teeth removal.

 BOOK AN EMERGENCY DENTAL APPOINTMENT